spreeker/django-voting2/README.rst

 TODO

-Make this a better package.. a better name maybe? if you find this code use full dont hessitate to let me know.
+Make this a better package.. a better name maybe? if you find this code usefull don't hessitate to let me know.